Matt Irwin

-Matthew Irwin (born November 29, 1987) is a Canadian professional ice hockey defenseman for the Washington Capitals of the National Hockey League (NHL).
-Irwin has previously played in the NHL for the San Jose Sharks, Boston Bruins, Nashville Predators, Anaheim Ducks and Buffalo Sabres.
+Matthew Irwin (born November 29, 1987) is a Canadian former professional ice hockey defenseman.
+Irwin played in the National Hockey League (NHL) for the San Jose Sharks, Boston Bruins, Nashville Predators, Anaheim Ducks, Buffalo Sabres and the Washington Capitals.

 Playing career

 Amateur

 He was named best defenceman in the British Columbia Hockey League Coastal Conference two years in a row, 2007 and 2008, while playing for the Nanaimo Clippers.
 He continued his career playing at the college level for the UMass Minutemen of Hockey East.

 Professional

 San Jose Sharks

 As an undrafted free agent, Irwin agreed to a contract with the Worcester Sharks of the AHL.
 Irwin scored 73 points in his first two seasons, and was signed by parent affiliate, the San Jose Sharks after injuries to Jason Demers and Brent Burns.

 Irwin scored his first NHL goal on January 26, 2013 against Semyon Varlamov of the Colorado Avalanche.
 In 38 games with the Sharks in 2013, Irwin scored six goals and six assists, while averaging 2.1 shots on goal per game, the most by a rookie defenceman.

 On April 3, 2013, Irwin signed a two-year, $2 million contract extension with the Sharks.